 Your company’s valuation will also increase if you have consistency in your growth.
 Your growth shouldn’t look like rollercoaster of ups and downs, but a stable, steady increase.
 Typically, your past 12 months are evaluated so it’s suggested to start prepping to sell at least a year before you actually do.

 The consistency of your personnel will also be evaluated to ensure there is stability within those turning the wheels of the company, so investing into a solid team will matter.
 Consistency in how you keep company records will also be important to your valuation – nobody likes to inherit a mess.

 Your average length of contracts is also something that will be looked at.
-So it will be important to narrow down the traits of your ideal customer, and be picky about who you choose to work with.
+So, if you haven’t done so already, it will be important to narrow down the traits of your ideal customer, and be picky about who you choose to work with.
 If you find what works best for you and with you, you can increase those types of clients and show less portfolio churn.

 How Your Value is Calculated:

 To determine the hard number of your company’s value, you multiply your EBITDA by a number between 2 – 5 (your multiplier).

 There are many factors that go into determining whether a company’s multiplier is on the lower end, or on the higher end.
 The above factors of profitability, consistency, and portfolio churn are big determining factors.
 A few others to keep in mind are:

 - Non-recurring incomes & expenses: these are one time events that would be added or deducted from your cash flow statement like:like lawsuits, settlements, and expensive property damages.
 You want to have as little one-time events that deduct from your cash flow statement as possible.
 This is why it’s so important to have a solid emergency maintenance plan.
 You can download our comprehensive guide on that here.